Mount Pleasant Memorial

 Where: Mount Pleasant Pier

 Dust off your dancing shoes!
 It's summertime, and that means we're Dancing on the Cooper!
-Live music fills the air as local bands perform a variety of hits, including Beach/Shag, Motown, Alternative, Country, Rock, and the greatest hits from the 80s and 90s!
+Live music fills the air as local bands perform beach music and a variety of hits!
 Let loose, breathe in the harbor breeze, and dance the night away under the stars!
 Purchase tickets online.

 Hotels Near Mount Pleasant Memorial